Detect, explore, and validate functional dependencies in your data, using semantic link

 plot_dependency_metadata(deps)

-Columns that belong to a single group are put into a single cell.
+Columns that belong to a single group are placed in a single cell.
 If no suitable candidates are found, an empty FabricDataFrame is returned.

 Identify data quality issues

-Data quality issues can arise in various forms, such as missing values, inconsistencies, or inaccuracies.
-Identifying and addressing these issues is crucial for ensuring the reliability and validity of any analysis or model built on the data.
-One way to detect data quality issues is by examining violations of functional dependencies between columns in a dataset.
+Data quality issues can have various forms - for example, missing values, inconsistencies, or inaccuracies.
+Identifying and addressing these issues is important to ensure the reliability and validity of any analysis or model built on the data.
+One way to detect data quality issues is to examine violations of functional dependencies between columns in a dataset.

+The list_dependency_violations function can help identify violations of functional dependencies between dataset columns.
 Given a determinant column and a dependent column, this function shows values that violate the functional dependency, along with the count of their respective occurrences.
+This can help inspect approximate dependencies and identify data quality issues.

-The following code shows an example of how to use the list_dependency_violations
+This code snippet shows how to use the list_dependency_violations function:

 from sempy.fabric import FabricDataFrame